 2. Automatic Speech Recognition Captions or ASR Captions on the Conferencing Platform

 Even so, many of us may not feel comfortable demanding this expensive accommodation for every meeting.
 Instead, Automatic Speech Recognition (ASR) or computer generated captions could be enough.
 Accuracy is improving rapidly and often, the synchronicity with live speech is better.
 Many video conferencing platforms now provide free auto-captions on their platforms, including Google Meet and Microsoft Teams.
-Zoom offers auto-captions as well, but only for its Business and Enterprise plans, and using them can be tricky.
-Help encourage Zoom to provide free captions for people with hearing loss, by signing and sharing our petition.
+Zoom also offers free auto-captions, but you must request that the host enable them.
+Share this information with your hosts (in advance of the meeting) so they can enable them in the settings.

 3. Outside Captioning Apps